kaleb-himes/CLU/README.md

 This is the wolfSSL:  Command Line Utility (wolfssl CLU).
-To use this feature, please configure cyassl with the following line:
+To use this feature, please configure wolfssl with the following line:

 '''
 ./configure --enable-pwdbased --enable-opensslextra
 '''

 The pwdbased is for password based encryption allowing the user to specify a unique password known only to him/her self and the recipient of the encrypted file.

 The opensslextra provides utility for a hex to binary conversion of hexidecimal values.

 other features that can be included when configuring cyassl for encryption or decryption are:

         --enable-camellia